General Safety Rules & Regulations

 No person under the age of 16 will mount a horse as a combatant or serve in a mounted capacity with the exception of qualified riders serving as functional musicians.
 Determination of a qualified rider will be made by the respective Cavalry Commander.

 Horses will be ridden on event grounds only by troopers or staff.
 Spectators, children, and visitors will absolutely not be allowed to mount any horse.
+Horses will NOT be permitted on the Battlefield during any other on-field event (Live Mortar Fire as an example).

 Period civilians wishing to portray a mounted impression will apply to the appropriate Cavalry Commander who will then determine the qualifications of the rider(s) and will also determine when and where they may ride.
 Mounted cavalry escort may be required at the discretion of the Cavalry Commander.
 There will be no exceptions to this rule.
 Violators will be expelled from the event.